Should You Invest in Gold or Silver?

-People invest in precious metals for two primary reasons.
-First, they might hope that prices will continue to increase (desire to gain money).
-Otherwise, they believe that other investments will decrease in value (desire not to lose money).
-Yet how do you know when either will happen?
+Investors buy precious metals for two primary reasons.
+First, they hope that prices will continue to increase (desire to gain money).
+Second, they believe that other investments will decrease in value (desire not to lose money).

-Compare that to a business.
-Any good business worth owning will make you money.
-Even a lemonade stand that costs you $100 to start and makes you $125 every summer produces $25 in profit the first year.
-Every year you keep running the business, it produces more money.
+Compare that to a good business—one that makes money Even a lemonade stand that costs $100 to start and makes $125 every summer produces $25 in profit the first year.
+Every year, the business produces more money.
 Remember that the money a business produces is the most important metric of success.

-At any point you can take your profit, as the owner of that lemonade stand.
+You can do a lot with the cash that business generates.
+At any point you can take your profit as the owner of that lemonade stand.
 You can pay yourself a dividend.
-You can invest back in the business, to serve more customers or build more lemonade stands.
-You can do a lot with the cash that business generates.
+You can invest back in the business, to serve more customers or build more stands.

 Are Precious Metals Good Investments?